Municipal Bond Insurance: The Basics

 How do I get bond insurance?

-Published January 23, 2012.
-The information in this fact sheet should be read in conjunction with the Securities and Exchange Commission (SEC) filings of Assured Guaranty Ltd. (AGL), including the risk factors set forth therein, and with the most recent financial supplements of AGL, AGC and AGM available via the website at www.assuredguaranty.com, all of which speak as of the dates indicated in such documents.
-Actual results could differ materially from forward-looking statements made herein.The materials in this fact sheet do not constitute advice with respect to any municipal financial products, or the issuance of any municipal securities, including with respect to the structuring, timing or terms of any such financial products or issuances.
+© Assured Guaranty Ltd. 2024.
+The information in this fact sheet should be read in conjunction with the Securities and Exchange Commission (SEC) filings of Assured Guaranty Ltd. (AGL or, together with its subsidiaries, Assured Guaranty), including the risk factors set forth therein, all of which speak only as of the dates indicated therein.
+Any forward-looking statements made in this fact sheet reflect Assured Guaranty’s current views with respect to future events and financial performance and are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Such statements involve risks and uncertainties that may cause actual results to differ materially from those set forth in these statements.
+For example, Assured Guaranty’s financial strength and ratings, and its financial performance and condition, could deteriorate and it may be unable to execute its business model and strategies.
+The materials in this fact sheet do not constitute advice with respect to any municipal financial products, or the issuance of any municipal securities, including with respect to the structuring, timing or terms of any such financial products or issuances.
 You should not rely on such material to make any decision with respect to these topics.
-Neither we nor any of our affiliates is acting as your advisor in connection with any municipal financial product or any offering of municipal securities.
+Neither we nor any of our affiliates is acting as an advisor in connection with any municipal financial product or any offering of municipal securities.
 We encourage you to consult your own financial and legal advisors and to make your own independent investigation regarding any municipal financial product and the structure, timing and terms of any offering of municipal securities.
 Municipal financial product includes any municipal derivative, guaranteed investment contract, plan or program for the investment of the proceeds of municipal securities, or the recommendation and brokerage of municipal escrow investments.